AdobeDocs/experience-manager-screens.en/help/user-guide/aem-screens-faqs.md

 1. Check if Apache Sling Resource Resolver Factory configuration is causing internal re-writes.

-### How to get the details of the display and device from the player API?
+### 6. How to get the details of the display and device from the player API?

-There are two ways to get the details via:
+You can get the details of the display and device via:

 * **an internal JS API**
 * **a ContextHub store**: Three ContextHub stores are defined in `/libs/screens/clientlibs/contexthub` to expose channels, device and, display info.